fenase/BigExcelCreator/README.md

 3. For every row, use `BeginRow` and `EndRow`
 4. Between `BeginRow` and `EndRow`, use `WriteTextCell` to write a cell.
 5. Use `CloseSheet` to finish.
-6. If needed, repetar steps 2 -> 5 to write to another sheet
+6. If needed, repeat steps 2 -> 5 to write to another sheet

 ## Example
 ```c#